kaitlynstrickfaden/edger/vignettes/contourr_methodology.md

-`ct_find` and `ct_overlay` both allow you to set the number of regions so you can define several regions of interest if you need. `ct_overlay` even lets you find regions in multiple images\!
+`ct_find` and `ct_overlay` both allow you to set the number of regions so you can define several regions of interest if you need. `ct_overlay` even lets you define regions in multiple images\!

 <br>